 UMR 1166 – Cardiovascular and Metabolic Diseases

-Created in 2014, this joint research unit is entirely devoted to research into cardiovascular and metabolic diseases, focusing on four main areas: atherothrombosis and coronary heart disease, genomics of cardiomyopathies and heart failure, atrial fibrillation and cardiac arrhythmias, lipids and atherosclerotic vascular diseases.
+Created in 2014, this joint research unit is entirely dedicated to research on cardiovascular and metabolic diseases, structured around four main areas: atherothrombosis and coronary diseases, genomics of cardiomyopathies and heart failure, atrial fibrillation and cardiac arrhythmias, and lipids and atherosclerotic vascular diseases.

-Team 1 – Genomics and Physiopathology of Myocardial Diseases
+Team 1 – Genomics and Pathophysiology of Myocardial Diseases

-Cardiomyopathies and channelopathies are the main hereditary heart diseases and the main causes of sudden death and heart failure in young people.
-Despite improvements in the management of these diseases, new knowledge of their genetic causes and underlying pathophysiology is needed to identify new therapeutic targets or strategies and better prevent the devastating complications of these diseases.
+Cardiomyopathies and channelopathies are the main hereditary heart diseases and the leading causes of sudden death and heart failure in young people.
+Despite improved management of these conditions, new knowledge about genetic causes and underlying pathophysiology is needed to identify new targets or therapeutic strategies and to better prevent the devastating complications of these diseases.

-In addition, recent advances have led to a new understanding of the complex interaction between genetic architecture (rare and frequent variants) and environmental factors (such as sport and myocarditis).
-This new knowledge and this new paradigm have important consequences for our overall understanding of cardiac cell physiology, as well as for the pathophysiology of complex diseases such as heart failure and arrhythmia.
+In addition, recent advances have led to a new understanding of the complex interaction between genetic architecture (rare and common variants) and environmental factors (such as sport and myocarditis).
+This new knowledge and paradigm have major implications for our overall understanding of cardiac cell physiology as well as for the pathophysiology of complex diseases such as heart failure and arrhythmia.

 Team 2 – Atherothrombosis and Applied Pharmacology